 Foster Kinship offers three free programs for any kinship family in the state: Kinship Navigator, Child Welfare Training, and Respite Care.
 Services include case management, child abuse prevention education, CPR/First Aid/AED and car seat training, emergency services, legal and financial support, community referrals, support groups, family events, notary, childcare, and advocacy.

-Foster Kinship is also the first to develop and use the Kinship Resource Locator Tool– a self service directory of resources specific to kinship families based on their location, age, age of the children, and kinship family type.
-The tool was developed and created by Dedicated Managers in parternship with Foster Kinship.
+Foster Kinship is also the first kinship support program to develop and use the Kinship Resource Locator Tool– a self service directory of resources specific to kinship families based on their location, age, age of the children, and kinship family type.
+The tool was developed and created by Dedicated Managers in parternship with Foster Kinship in 2013.

-Working with the state of Nevada, Foster Kinship has been undergoing an outside evaluation by Dr. Mark Preston of Preston Consulting, LLC since 2018.
-Results of the first evaluation show the kinship navigator program significanly increases caregivers access to services and significantly decreasing the likelihood of placement distruption.
+Working with the state of Nevada, Foster Kinship has been undergoing outside evaluation by Dr. Mark Preston of Preston Consulting, LLC since 2018.
+Results of the first two evaluations show the kinship navigator program significantly increases caregivers access to services and significantly decreasing the likelihood of placement distruption.